agourlay/cornichon/README.md

 }
 ```

-- repeat a series of ```steps``` until it succeed over a period of time at a specified interval (handy for eventually consistent endpoint)
+- repeats a series of ```steps``` until it succeed over a period of time at a specified interval (handy for eventually consistent endpoints)

 ```scala
 Eventually(maxDuration = 15.seconds, interval = 200.milliseconds) {